ndidplatform/smart-contract/README.md

 ### Note about docker

 - To run docker container without building an image, run command in **Run** section (no building required).
-It will run docker container with images from Dockerhub (https://hub.docker.com/r/ndidplatform/abci/ and https://hub.docker.com/r/ndidplatform/tendermint/).
+It will run docker container with images from Dockerhub (https://hub.docker.com/r/ndidplatform/did-tendermint).
-- To pull latest image from Dockerhub, run `docker pull ndidplatform/abci` and `docker pull ndidplatform/tendermint`
+- To pull latest image from Dockerhub, run `docker pull ndidplatform/did-tendermint`
 - Docker container can be run with `-u` or `--user` flag (e.g. `-u 65534:65534`).
 In case you are using docker-compose, `user` can be specified in docker-compose file (e.g. `user: 65534:65534`) (see [Compose file reference](https://docs.docker.com/compose/compose-file/#domainname-hostname-ipc-mac_address-privileged-read_only-shm_size-stdin_open-tty-user-working_dir) for more detail).
 - When running docker container with non-root user, source directories that will be mounted into the container as `ABCI_DB_DIR_PATH` and `TMHOME` must be created beforehand with the non-root user as owner.